nrkn/js1k-2023/README.md

 1594B from minor main
 1381B from branch no-sword-shield, but was too drastic so did a half one 1557B from partial no-sword-shield
+1536B from remove-suffixes
+// nb branches taking too long, let's just rely on commits to main
+// use desc for what we tried